DerkJanSpeelman/GMLTouch-Minecraft-2D/README.md

 **Why TypeScript?** I really like TypeScript...
 It's easy to know what variables are used for what exactly, because they have types assigned with them.

 **Why Node, NPM, Webpack...?** I created [this repository](https://github.com/DerkJanSpeelman/webpackBoiler) (which is not yet up-to-date) so it makes developing easier for me.
 It has some neat features: compiling, compressing/minifying, debugging options (stylelint for example).
-Webpack compiles all the projects' files into a bunch of static files that can be easily imported into other compilers.
+Webpack compiles all the projects' files into a bunch of static files that can be easily imported into other compilers (for i.e. iOs, Windows, MacOS, Android).

 Do you want your questions here?
 Ask it in a comment on my latest video: https://www.youtube.com/gmltouch.
 And mention you want your question in the git repo.
 If it's a good question, I'll defenitely add it.